On Hyperboloidal Foliations in the Study of Black Hole Quasinormal Modes: Concluding remarks

-To summarize, we elaborate on the equivalence between hyperboloidal foliation for black hole QNMs and the more conventional approach.
-Given the recipe for hyperboloidal foliation, it is shown that it can always be matched to an approach where an asymptotic waveform is factored out to remove the divergence at the spatial boundary, which leads to the resulting master equation.
-On the other hand, the converse process does not always seem feasible, as it is subject to the viability of some manipulation so that the resulting asymptotic waveform is linear in the exponent to the frequency, which has nevertheless been shown to hold for the Schwarzschild, Reissner-Nordström, and Kerr black holes.
+Without any doubt, the hyperboloidal foliation furnishes a physically pertinent alternative interpretation for the black hole QNM.
+In this note, we elaborate on the equivalence between hyperboloidal foliation for black hole QNMs and the more conventional approach.
+Specifically, given the recipe for hyperboloidal foliation, it is shown that it can always be matched to an approach where an asymptotic waveform is factored out to eliminate divergence at the spatial boundary, which leads to the resulting master equation.
+On the other hand, the converse process does not always seem feasible, as it is subject to the viability of some manipulation so that the frequency in the resulting asymptotic waveform is linear in the exponent.
+However, with a small modification [the function $f$ in Eq.~\eqref{wave_function_Leaver}], Leaver's approach can be written in terms of a hyperboloidal foliation in the cases of the Schwarzschild, Reissner-Nordström, and Kerr black holes. \begin{enumerate} \item From a mathematical perspective, it is equivalent to conventional approaches and therefore does not, by itself, guarantee better efficiency or accuracy. \item From a physical perspective, the resulting eigenvalue problem is {\it not} a bound state problem: the resulting wave functions $\phi(x)$ [as solutions of Eq.~\eqref{simplified_master_equation}] are regular but do not vanish at its new boundary, inheriting the dissipative nature of an open system manifested in terms of the outgoing wave boundary condition. \end{enumerate} In this context, by itself, the hyperboloidal foliation technique cannot be viewed as mathematically distinct from Leaver's method for the evaluation of QNMs (in contrast to, for example, the matrix method that furnishes a distinct numerical approach).